Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 and <meta>

-tag will be replaced by corresponding variables defined in YAML Front Matter.
+tags will be replaced by corresponding variables defined in YAML Front Matter.

 For example, you can insert additional <meta>